-- (a) IN GENERAL.-The Administrator shall establish an innovation task force- - (1) to cultivate innovations in transportation security;

-(2) to develop and recommend how to prioritize and streamline requirements for new approaches to transportation secuments to transportation security operations; and

-(3) to accelerate the development and introduction of new innovative transportation security technologies and improve-

-(4) to provide industry with access to the airport environment during the technology development and assessment process to demonstrate the technology and to collect data to understand and refine technical operations and human factor issues.

-(b) ACTIVITIES.-The task force shall-

-(1) conduct activities to identify and develop an innovative technology, emerging security capability, or process designed to enhance transportation security, includingonstration to inform the acquisition process; and
+- (a) IN GENERAL.-The Administrator shall establish an innovation task force- - (1) to cultivate innovations in transportation security; - (2) to develop and recommend how to prioritize and streamline requirements for new approaches to transportation secu- - (3) to accelerate the development and introduction of new innovative transportation security technologies and improvements to transportation security operations; and - (4) to provide industry with access to the airport environment during the technology development and assessment process to demonstrate the technology and to collect data to understand and refine technical operations and human factor issues. - (b) ACTIVITIES.-The task force shall- - (1) conduct activities to identify and develop an innovative technology, emerging security capability, or process designed to enhance transportation security, including-

-(A) by conducting a field demonstration of such a technology, capability, or process in the airport environment; (B) by gathering performance data from such a dem-

-(C) by enabling a small business with an innovative technology or emerging security capability, but less than adequate resources, to participate in such a demonstration;

-(2) conduct at least quarterly collaboration meetings with industry, including air carriers, airport operators, and other transportation security stakeholders to highlight and discuss best practices on innovative security operations and technology evaluation and deployment; and

-(3) submit to the appropriate committees of Congress an annual report on the effectiveness of key performance data from task force-sponsored projects and checkpoint enhance-
+(A) by conducting a field demonstration of such a tech - nology, capability, or process in the airport environment; - (B) by gathering performance data from such a demonstration to inform the acquisition process; and - (C) by enabling a small business with an innovative technology or emerging security capability, but less than adequate resources, to participate in such a demonstration; - (2) conduct at least quarterly collaboration meetings with industry, including air carriers, airport operators, and other transportation security stakeholders to highlight and discuss best practices on innovative security operations and technology evaluation and deployment; and - (3) submit to the appropriate committees of Congress an annual report on the effectiveness of key performance data from task force-sponsored projects and checkpoint enhancements. - COMPOSITION.- - (1) APPOINTMENT.-The Administrator, in consultation with the Chairperson of ASAC shall appoint the members of the task force. - (2) CHAIRPERSON.-The task force shall be chaired by the Administrator's designee.

-(c) Composition.-

-(1) APPOINTMENT.-The Administrator, in consultation with the Chairperson of ASAC shall appoint the members of the task force.

-(2) CHAIRPERSON.-The task force shall be chaired by the Administrator's designee.